YBL123/mars-rover-yarden-lawson/README.md

   }, [])
 ```

 This first useEffect is used to create the 2 dimentional grid with x and y.
+The first array represents the y axis and the arrays nested within represent the x axis.

+The loop creates the number of rows representing the y axis as array.
+This loop will run 6 times as stated in gridHeight.

+i represents the first loop which creates the y axis array. ii represents the second loop which creates the x axis arrays.

+active: false will be later referred to when creating the highlight on the grid space where the rover a rover is clicked.

+The grid is set to state and reversed so that the bottom left will start with x= 0 and y =0.

 ```javascript
 useEffect(() => {